Journey Mapping

 How long does a journey mapping engagement take?

-A focused single-audience journey mapping engagement typically takes six to eight weeks.
-Multi-audience or ecosystem-level engagements run longer — sometimes three to six months depending on the complexity of the journey and the number of customer or employee groups involved.
+A focused, single-audience engagement usually takes six to eight weeks.
+Multi-audience or ecosystem-level work runs longer, sometimes three to six months, depending on complexity.

 Who typically commissions journey mapping research?

-COOs, CPOs, VPs of Customer Experience, and operations leaders most commonly commission journey mapping research.
-It's often triggered by rising customer complaints, a planned technology investment or service redesign, a new leadership role, or a merger where two operational models need to be understood before they can be combined.
+COOs, CPOs, VPs of Customer Experience, and operations leaders.
+Usually triggered by rising complaints, a planned tech investment, a new leadership role, or a merger where two operating models need to be understood before combining them.

 What is the difference between journey mapping and service blueprinting?

-A journey map documents what a customer experiences across a series of interactions: their actions, thoughts, and pain points at each stage.
-A service blueprint goes deeper, mapping the internal processes, employee actions, and systems that support that customer experience behind the scenes.
-Journey mapping research often produces both deliverables, since you can't design a better customer experience without understanding the operational layer behind it.
+A journey map shows what a customer experiences at each stage.
+A service blueprint goes deeper, mapping the internal processes and systems behind that experience.
+Journey mapping research often produces both, since you can’t fix the customer experience without understanding what’s happening behind it.